styfle/packagephobia/README.md

 ## API

 If you would like to use Package Phobia in your project, there is an API available.
-I would really appreciate if you could contact me before using it, so my [data storage doesn't suddenly increase by 10x](https://github.com/styfle/packagephobia/issues/141).
+I would really appreciate it if you could contact me before using it, so my [data storage doesn't suddenly increase by 10x](https://github.com/styfle/packagephobia/issues/141).
 You can let me know by [creating an issue](https://github.com/styfle/packagephobia/issues).

 See [API.md](https://github.com/styfle/packagephobia/blob/main/API.md) for more details.
 ## Prior Art